huggingface/blog/speecht5.md

 ## Conclusion

-SpeechT5 is an interesting model because, unlike most other models, it allows you to perform multiple tasks with the same architecture.
+SpeechT5 is an interesting model because — unlike most other models — it allows you to perform multiple tasks with the same architecture.
 Only the pre-nets and post-nets change.
 By pre-training the model on these combined tasks, it becomes more capable at doing each of the individual tasks when fine-tuned.

 We have only included checkpoints for the speech recognition (ASR), speech synthesis (TTS), and voice conversion tasks but the paper also mentions the model was successfully used for speech translation, speech enhancement, and speaker identification.
 It’s very versatile!